TherapyNottingham/TN2021/content/about/crisis/index.md

 - contact NHS [111](tel:111) if you live in England
 - contact NHS [111](tel:111) or NHS Direct ([0845 46 47](tel:08454647)) if you live in Wales
 - contact your GP surgery and ask for an emergency appointment.
-Many GPs are now offering these remotely because of coronavirus.
+Some GPs are now offering these remotely.
+- contact your local mental health team.
+For Nottingham and Nottinghamshire, you can [find their details here](https://www.nottinghamshirehealthcare.nhs.uk/crht).

 # Do you need some urgent coping tools?